carmelosantana/alpaca-bot/README.md

 1. Setup your [Ollama](https://github.com/ollama/ollama) instance in one of the following ways:
    - Install [Ollama](https://github.com/ollama/ollama) on your localhost or server.
-   - ⭐️ **Subscribe** to [Alpaca Bot](https://alpaca.bot/) for premium API features and accelerated GPU processing. 🚀
+   - ⭐️ **[Become a Patreon](https://www.patreon.com/carmelosantana)** and subscribe to [Alpaca Bot](https://alpaca.bot/) for premium API features and share our community hosted Ollama instances.
-2. Add your Ollama API URL to the settings page by navigating to `Alpaca Bot > Settings` in your WordPress admin dashboard.
+2. Add your [Ollama](https://github.com/ollama/ollama) API URL to the settings page by navigating to `Alpaca Bot > Settings` in your WordPress admin dashboard.
-3. Enter your Ollama API URL.
+3. Enter your [Ollama](https://github.com/ollama/ollama) API URL.
-   - Add your [Alpaca Bot](https://alpaca.bot/) API Token if you are using our hosted service.
+   - Add your [Alpaca Bot](https://app.alpaca.bot/) Username and API Application Password if you are using our hosted service.
 4. Click `Save Changes`.

+> [Patreon subscriptions](#support) include support via Discord as well! 🎉

 ## Features